nodatasheet/Revit/Dynamo/Scripts/GoogleTranslate/README.md

     https://github.com/Animenosekai/translate/blob/main/translatepy/translators/google.py

 - By default translatepy [caches](https://github.com/Animenosekai/translate#caching) translation results for better performance.
-    Current script cleans the cash in the end of translation: controlled via `CLEAN_TRANSLATION_CASHE` constant.\
+    Current script cleans the caсhe in the end of translation: controlled via `CLEAN_TRANSLATION_CASHE` constant.\
     You may want to disable the cleaning.